en de

 Image credit: White Heather Tea Room Victoria

-Afternoon tea is definitely a thing in Victoria and White Heather is dedicated to offering this tradition in an elegant and authentic way for over 24 years.
-All food is made in house and served by an adorable ladies team.
+Afternoon tea is definitely a thing in Victoria, and White Heather has been dedicated to offering this tradition in an elegant and authentic way for over 24 years.
+All food is made in-house and served by an adorable team of ladies.

-Sweet and savory bites, alongside with fancy teas are served in a choice of four different afternoon tea sets, one of them gluten-free.
-Scones, tea sandwiches, mini quiche and rotating desserts are offered.
-Lunch are different sandwiches (and sconewiches) stuffed with all kinds of in house made salads.
+Sweet and savory bites alongside premium teas are served in a choice of four different afternoon tea sets, one of them gluten-free.
+Scones, tea sandwiches, mini quiches, and rotating desserts are offered.

 Tip #10: J&J Wonton Noodle House